mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 ## Choosing license

-Intune as a part of M365 is added licensing bundles to deliver all products that are necessary to manage organization.
+Intune as a part of M365 is added to licensing bundles allowing organization manager whole platform and devices connected.
 List of licences bundles that contain Intune (Endpoint Manager) User License.

 * Microsoft 365 Bussines Premium
 * Microsoft 365 E3 and E5

-Extension bundle for Office 365 packed.
+Extension bundle for Office 365 pack that can be bought separately.
 * Enterprise Mobility Suite E3 and E5

-Standalone Intune licences
+Standalone Intune (Endpoint Manager) licences

 * User licenses in Microsoft Intune
 * Device licenses in Microsoft Intune